brandcm/Archaic_Splicing/data/thousand_genomes/README.md

 This directory contains a handful of sample names used in various analyses.
-Not included are the 1KG VCFs.
+The subdirectory "spliceosome_variants" contains the inputs and outputs for variants among spliceosome associated genes in 24 randomly sampled 1KG samples run the Ensembl's VEP.
+Not included in this directory are the 1KG VCFs.